SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

  * %6 = "func.call"(%0, %5#0, %5#1, %7#0, %7#1) <{callee = @__qoala_wrapper2}> : (i32, i32, i32, i32, i32) -> i1
 ```

-A few observations:

-* We see that the discovery method does not correctly deduct the number of external arguments of the group.
-For group
-  #2 we expect having 5 discovered arguments, but the method discovers 7. being this said, it seems that the discovery
-  method is not capable or recognizing the `%0` is the same argument used in the three functionized operations, hence it
-  creates a function that passes that value 3 times (once per usage in the operations closure).
-* By checking the created function body, we see all the arguments of the function (despite there must be duplicates),
-  but all the operations _only_ use the first 3.
-This could hint that the matching of the arguments and their values is
-  not correctly implemented.

-After investigation, there were three issues in the functionization implementation:

-* When discovering arguments and values, the algorithm did not check if the argument was not already discovered.
-  this led to discovering an argument more than once, in scenarios when the set of operations used, for example,
-  the same qubit in different operations.
-This issue was fixed in 3b62033921a32981542786bd4f2baecd7aa41d72 by keeping
-  track of the discovered argument values.
-* Once the arguments were discovered, we need to update the arguments of the cloned operation to use the arguments of
-  the function rather than the original values.
-This was done by getting the operand index on the original operation
-  and replacing the value with the function argument _at the same index_.
-This assumption doesn't work when the group
-  contains more than one operation.
-This issue was fixed in c8361dcc71db03e00c00286c483ad3d4c94a0c12 by keeping track
-  of the original values and how they are mapped to the argument index in the new function.
-* When replacing the functioned operations we need to insert a `call` operation.
-This new call operation was inserted
-  right after th first operation of the group.
-Let's consider the following example (assuming the unknown registers are
-  correctly defined before):
+Two observations come out of this trace.
+First, the discovery method does not correctly deduct the number of external arguments of the group: for group #2 we expected five discovered arguments, but it discovers seven — the discovery method does not recognize that `%0` is the same argument used in the three functionized operations, so it adds it three times (once per usage in the closure).
+Second, the created function body shows all the arguments but the operations only use the first three, hinting that the matching between arguments and values is also incorrect.

+Investigation surfaced three issues.
+First, when discovering arguments and values, the algorithm did not check whether the argument was already discovered, so an argument could be recorded more than once whenever an operation used the same qubit several times.
+Commit `3b62033921a32981542786bd4f2baecd7aa41d72` fixes this by keeping track of the discovered argument values.
+Second, once the arguments were discovered, the algorithm updated the operands of the cloned operation by taking the operand index on the original operation and replacing the value with the function argument *at the same index* — an assumption that does not hold when the group contains more than one operation.
+Commit `c8361dcc71db03e00c00286c483ad3d4c94a0c12` fixes this by tracking the original values and their mapping to the argument index in the new function.
+Third, the `call` operation that replaced the functionized operations was being inserted right after the *first* operation of the group; consider this fragment:

 ```mlir
 qmem.rot_x %qubit, %cst_0, %cst_1
 %cst_2 = arith.constant 2 : i32
 qmem.rot_y %qubit, %cst_0, %cst_2
 ```

-  If we functionize this part of the IR, then both rotations should go in the same groups, and the `call` operation
+If both rotations go in the same group, the `call` operation gets placed right after the first one, yielding:
-  would be placed right after the first operation of the group, which is `qmem.rot_x`.
-Functionizing would yield the
-  following result:

 ```mlir
 func.func @__qoala_wrapper(%arg0: i32, %arg1: i32, %arg2: i32, %arg3: i32) {
   qmem.rot_x %arg0, %arg1, %arg2